 The Survivalist’s Guide to a Family-Friendly New Year’s Eve

 New Year’s Eve is traditionally a night of glitz, glamour, and staying up late enough to see the sunrise.
-But when you have a family, the “glamour” is usually replaced by a sticky film of apple juice, and the only “ball drop” happening at midnight is your toddler dropping a heavy plastic dinosaur onto your foot while you’re asleep on the sofa.
+But when you have a family, the “glamour” is usually replaced by a sticky film of apple juice.
+The only “ball drop” happening at midnight is your toddler dropping a heavy plastic dinosaur onto your foot.
+This occurs while you’re asleep on the sofa.

-If you’re trading the nightclub for the living room this year, here is your field guide to surviving the most chaotic countdown of the year.
+If you’re trading the nightclub for the living room this year, here is your field guide.
+It will help you survive the most chaotic countdown of the year.

 1. The “Noon Year’s Eve” Strategy

-Let’s be honest: asking a six-year-old to stay up until midnight is like asking a caffeinated squirrel to perform heart surgery.
+Let’s be honest: asking a six-year-old to stay up until midnight is unrealistic.
+It’s similar to asking a caffeinated squirrel to perform heart surgery.
 It’s technically possible, but the results will be messy.

 Enter Noon Year’s Eve.
-At 11:59 AM, you gather the troops, count down from ten with the enthusiasm of a NASA launch director, and let them go wild with bubble wrap and plastic horns.
+At 11:59 AM, you gather the troops.
+You count down from ten with the enthusiasm of a NASA launch director.
+Then, you let them go wild with bubble wrap and plastic horns.
 By 12:05 PM, the “holiday” is over.
-You’ve fulfilled your parental duties, and you still have eleven hours to mentally prepare for the actual midnight, which you will likely spend watching a documentary about fungi until you drift off at 9:45 PM.
+You’ve fulfilled your parental duties.
+You still have eleven hours to mentally prepare for the actual midnight.
+You will spend it watching a documentary about fungi until you drift off at 9:45 PM.

 2. High-Stakes Living Room Olympics

-To burn off the inevitable sugar rush from the “Kid’s Mocktail Bar” (which is just three types of soda mixed in a glass that makes a fancy sound when it clinks), you must initiate the Living Room Olympics.
+The “Kid’s Mocktail Bar” is just three types of soda mixed in a glass.
+It makes a fancy sound when it clinks.
+To burn off the inevitable sugar rush from this, you must initiate the Living Room Olympics.

-• The “Face the Future” Cookie Challenge: Place a cookie on your forehead and try to move it into your mouth using only facial muscles.
+- The “Face the Future” Cookie Challenge: Place a cookie on your forehead.
+Try to move it into your mouth using only facial muscles.
 It’s the only time “playing with your food” is officially sanctioned by the International Olympic Committee (of your hallway).

-At some point, the TV will start playing Auld Lang Syne.
+At some point, the TV will start playing Old Lang Sine.
 Nobody actually knows the lyrics.
 Not the singers, not the people in Times Square, and certainly not your uncle.

 The traditional family version usually sounds like this:

-“Should auld acquaintance be forgot… and something something mind?
-We’ll take a cup of kindness yet… for [mumbled syllables] syne!”
+“Should old acquaintance be forgot… and something something mind?
+We’ll take a cup of kindness yet… for [mumbled syllables] sine!”

 Pro Tip: If you hum loudly and hug the nearest person who doesn’t have a sticky face, you’ve nailed it.